In This Article

-The term “painkillers” is another common word used to refer to pain relievers.
-These types of medications help to treat health problems, such as:
+The term “painkillers” is simply a common word for pain relievers.
+These types of medications treat pain such as headaches and sore muscles.
+They can also help manage pain associated with chronic health problems and injuries, such as:

 - Acetaminophen — this drug helps alleviate mild to moderate pain caused by muscle aches, colds, or menstrual periods.
 The brand name for acetaminophen is Tylenol®.
 However, you will find that acetaminophen is combined with another active ingredient (or more) to treat more symptoms.